 If you’re a millennial who has begun to investigate homebuying, you’ve also likely reached out to your parents for advice.
 Parents are typically great sources for advice on all sorts of topics: from relationships, to how hot the water should be for laundry, we all look for advice when we need it, especially when wanting to buy a home.
 The trouble is, when our parents were buying homes, the times were different, and long-term holistic financial health strategies weren’t considered as heavily as “saving a buck.”

-Ahh the 80’s: MC Hammer, Janet Jackson, track suits, and the age of 15% interest rates.
-Houses were also a lot cheaper then as well.
+Ahh, the 80’s: MC Hammer, Janet Jackson, tracksuits, and the age of 15% interest rates.
+Houses were also a lot cheaper than as well.
 Your average single-family home in the 1980s cost about $84,500.
-When you compare the same home in 2020, it would be worth on average around $285,000, depending where you live in the United States.
-So, what is the greatest myth that still lives still from then and may be ingrained into the brains of our parents?
+When you compare the same home in 2020, it would be worth on average around $285,000, depending on where you live in the United States.
+So, what is the greatest myth that still lives still from then and maybe ingrained into the brains of our parents?
 “Avoid PMI at all costs!”

 The idea that PMI is a bad thing is simply outdated in our era.

 Let’s look at PMI, what it is and why it exists.
 Most importantly, why it might even save you money in the long run.